Palomar Observatory: Visiting and public engagement

 Palomar Observatory is an active research facility.
 However, selected observatory areas are open to the public during the day.
 Visitors can take self-guided tours of the 200-inch telescope daily from 9 a.m. to 3 p.m.
-The observatory is open 7 days a week, year round, except for December 24 and 25 and during times of inclement weather, and for now, global pandemic.
+The observatory is open 7 days a week, year round, except for December 24 and 25 and during times of inclement weather.
 Guided tours of the 200-inch Hale Telescope dome and observing area are available Saturdays and Sundays from April through October.
 Behind-the-scenes tours for the public are offered through the community support group, Palomar Observatory Docents.

-Palomar Observatory also has an on-site museum—the Greenway Visitor Center containing observatory and astronomy-relevant exhibits, a gift shop, and hosts periodic public events.
+Palomar Observatory also has an on-site museum—the Greenway Visitor Center, containing observatory and astronomy-relevant exhibits, a gift shop, and hosts periodic public events.

-For those unable to travel to the observatory, Palomar provides an extensive virtual tour that provides virtual access to all the major research telescopes on-site, the Greenway Center, and has extensive embedded multimedia to provide additional context.
+For those unable to travel to the observatory, Palomar provides an extensive virtual tour that provides virtual access to all the major research telescopes on-site and the Greenway Center and has extensive embedded multimedia to provide additional context.
 Similarly the observatory actively maintains an extensive website and YouTube channel to support public engagement.